PaloAltoNetworks/a3s/README.md

 In addition to the `.Values` dictionary, there are the following additional values that can be accessed:

-- `{{ .Common.API }}`: the value of the --api flag
+* `{{ .Common.API }}`: the value of the --api flag
-- `{{ .Common.Namespace }}`: The value of --namespace flag
+* `{{ .Common.Namespace }}`: The value of --namespace flag

-Finally, you can store the values in their own files, and use it to populate a template.
+Finally, you can store the values in their own files, and use them to populate a template.
 For instance:

     name: hello world
     description: the description

 You can use the values in that file by doing:

     a3sctl import mytemplate.gotmpl --values myvalues.yaml

-## Dev environment
+## Development environment

 ### Prerequesites